 Lower the prepared samples into the bath and set the unit to operate in the normal mode.
 The powerful Select 150 generator provides ultrasonic energy in the bath that passes through flask walls.
 This mixes, disperses, emulsifies, homogenizes and dissolves the samples.
 The unit will shut down at the end of the timed cycle.

 Instrument and lab ware cleaning can be accomplished by using a suitable elma lab clean formulation.
 Offered by Tovatech these biodegradable concentrates are available in acidic, basic, and neutral formulations depending on the nature of the contaminants to be removed.

 As with the sample prep sequence the lab ware bath should be prepared by adding the correct amount of the cleaning concentrate to water and activating the degas mode.
 Place the lab ware in the mesh basket and lower it into the solution.
-In this instance cleaning should be accomplished using the S150 sweep mode.
+In this instance cleaning should be accomplished using the Select 150 sweep mode.

 Contact the scientists at Tovatech for additional information on equipment and processes to handle your sample prep challenges and to discuss cleaning solution concentrates for laboratory equipment.